RIKEN-RCCS/lens3/doc/user-guide.md

 (reverse-proxy) <+-->︎ Mux <+--> MinIO (per user)
                  |         +--> MinIO (per user)
                  |         +--> MinIO (per user)
-                 +--> Wui
+                 +--> Api
                       Redis
 ```

-Lens3 consists of Mux and Wui -- Mux is a multiplexer and Wui is a
+Lens3 consists of Mux and Api -- Mux is a multiplexer and Api is a
 setting Web-UI.
 Others are by third party.
 MinIO is an open-source
 but commercially supported S3 server.
 Redis is an open-source
 database system.
 A reverse-proxy is not a part of Lens3 but it is